Onemind-Services-LLC/cloudmydc-docs/docs/netbox-hosting/netbox-plugins/netbox-paas/Overview.md

 sidebar_position: 1
 ---

-**NetBox Cloud Pilot**, developed by [Onemind Services LLC](https://github.com/Onemind-Services-LLC), is a specialized plugin for NetBox users on the CloudMyDC public Cloud platform (VAP).
+**NetBox PaaS**, developed by [Onemind Services LLC](https://github.com/Onemind-Services-LLC/netbox-paas), is a specialized plugin for NetBox users on the CloudMyDC public Cloud platform (VAP).
 This plugin enhances the functionality of NetBox, providing a streamlined and integrated experience for efficient network management.

 **Key Features**

-NetBox Cloud Pilot introduces a range of features that enhance the usability and management capabilities of NetBox:
+NetBox PaaS introduces a range of features that enhance the usability and management capabilities of NetBox:

 - **Comprehensive Setting Management:** Provides extensive control over various settings, including Database (DB), Redis, System settings, and security configurations, ensuring a tailored and secure environment.